breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

   <div class="card-body">
     <h5 class="card-title">Card title</h5>
     <p class="card-text">
-      Some quick example text to build on the card title and make up the bulk of the card's content.
+      A quick example text to build on the card title and make up the bulk of the card's content.
     </p>
     <a href="#" class="btn btn-primary">Go somewhere</a>
   </div>